Ricktho1/Ricktho1/README.md

 <br>Beyond Deep Learning, my experience spans ROS and Linux, where I've tackled projects like autonomous vehicle simulations and robot control in Gazebo, Pybullet, and Carla.
 My interest in competitive programming keeps my problem-solving skills sharp, while forays into app development and game creation showcase my software development versatility. <br>
 <br>My leadership roles within the college highlight my commitment and responsibility.
 But that's just the beginning – I'm eager to leverage my skills and enthusiasm to collaborate on impactful projects and continuously push the boundaries of AI and Robotics.

 ### Want to learn more about my projects and experiences?
-Let's connect!
+GO to [https://rickthosarkar.in/](https://rickthosarkar.in/)!
 </p>

 [![](https://visitcount.itsvg.in/api?id=Ricktho1&icon=6&color=4)](https://visitcount.itsvg.in)